deepjavalibrary/djl/docs/development/troubleshooting.md

 	/usr/lib/libc++.1.dylib (compatibility version 1.0.0, current version 400.9.0)
 ```

 It shows the `libtorch.dylib` depends on `libiomp5.dylib` and `libc10.dylib`.
-If one of them is missing, it throws an `UnsatisfiedLinkError` exception.
-If you are using `ai.djl.{engine}:{engine}-native-auto`, please create an issue at `https://github.com/deepjavalibrary/djl`.
+If one of them is missing, it throws an `UnsatisfiedLinkError` exception, please create an issue at `https://github.com/deepjavalibrary/djl`.

 **Windows**